f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/03-Message.md

 3. The message author has enough funds for the gas costs, if any.
 4. The message can be successfully routed to a module without handling.

-On top of this you might wish to ensure other static properties of the message, such as that the author of the message is the owner of the funds being transfered.
+On top of this you might wish to ensure other static properties of the message, such as, that the author of the message is the owner of the funds being transferred.
 For this we have a `ValidateMessage` class:

 ~~~ haskell ignore
 data MessageSemanticError =